mehnazm/mehnazm/good-reads.md

 7. [Don’t Become a Victim of One Key Metric](https://caseyaccidental.com/one-key-metric-victim) -  An example here reminded me of the Munger quote, 'Show me the incentive and I'll show you the outcome.'
 Grubhub and Seamless had similar businesses with very different key metrics.
 Grubhub optimized for revenue, while Seamless optimized for GMV.
 Consequently, Seamless would show restaurants in alphabetical order in their search results, while Grubhub sorted restaurants by the average commission they earned from orders.
 Another example discussed how Pinterest's metric ended up incentivizing the algorithm to show clickbait images, with the comment, 'The metrics make it appear that engagement is increasing.
 It might be, but it is an empty calorie form that will affect engagement in a very negative way over the long term.'
 This made me reflect on how I try to stay away from Instagram after consuming enough 'empty calories' there, leading to a step function change in my usage after a period of high activity.

+8. [Complexity Convection](https://every.to/divinations/complexity-convection-765851) - This article stayed with me for its insights on the value of keeping products and businesses simple and the pressures and incentives that work against it.